jhong40/argocd-example-apps/README.md

 to register this repository to your ArgoCD instance, or fork this repo and push your own commits to explore ArgoCD and GitOps!

+- selfHeal: true --- repo: 2 replica.
+Using kubectl scale to 10, argocd -> 2
+- automated: {} -- auto sync
+- prune: true -- without it, delete svc in reop wont delete svc in kube.
+With it, delete in repo -> delete in kube

 | Application | Description |
 |-------------|-------------|
 | [guestbook](guestbook/) | A hello word guestbook app as plain YAML |